ir2-lab/OpenTRIM/doc/main.md

 - A \ref XS "library of C++ classes" for screened Coulomb scattering calculations
 - The \ref dedx containing tables of electronic stopping data

-The documentation is divide in the following parts
+The documentation is divided in the following parts

 - \ref physics
 - \ref userdoc